mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

     background:
         linear-gradient( /* layer 1 */
             45deg,
-            black 25.5%,
+            var(--azure) 25.5%,
             transparent 25%,
             transparent 75%,
-            black 75%,
+            var(--azure) 75%,
-            black 0
+            var(--azure) 0
         ),
         linear-gradient( /* layer 2 */
             45deg,
-            green 25.5%,
+            var(--crimson) 25.5%,
             transparent 25%,
             transparent 75%,
-            green 75%,
+            var(--crimson) 75%,
-            green 0);
+            var(--crimson) 0);
     background-size: 100px 100px, 100px 100px;
     background-position: 0 0, 50px 50px;

 }
 ```

-`background` now has two `linear-gradient`'s defined with the second using green to better distinguish the triangles in this example. `background-size` now has two layer values of 100px by 100px to acheive the same quadrant repetition from above. `background-position` will control initial position of each layer in the `background`.
+- `background` now has two `linear-gradient`'s defined with the second using `--crimson` to better distinguish the triangles in this example.
+- `background-size` now has two layer values of 100px by 100px to acheive the same quadrant repetition from above.
+- `background-position` will control initial position of each layer in the `background`.
 The first layer still stays at the bottom-left with `0,0` and the second gets shifted in the x and y direction 50px.
-Below on the left is the final result from the above changes, and on the right an animated visual to help understand how we get to this green-ish checkerboard.
+Below on the left is the final result from the above changes, and on the right an animated visual to help understand how we get to this "checkerboard".

 <div style="display:flex; gap:2rem">
     <div class="animated-background layer-c" style="animation:none"></div>